-According to the Swiss psychologist, Carl Gustav Jung, there are 4 archetypes, 4 stages that we go through during our lifetime, and these stages are:
+A few years ago I heard Wayne Dyer talk about the 4 stages of life we all go through, stages that were mentioned by the Swiss psychologist, Carl Gustav Jung.
+And according to Jung, there are 4 archetypes, 4 stages that we go through during our lifetime, and these stages are:

 During this period, this stage, our main concern is to go out there and conquer the world, to do our best, be the best and get the very best, to do what warriors do, and act like warriors act.
-This is a stage when we continually think of ways to get more than everybody else, a stage of comparison, of defeating those around so we can feel better because we have achieved more, because we are the warriors, the brave ones.
+This is a stage when we continually think of ways to get more than everybody else, a stage of comparison, of defeating those around so we can feel better because we have achieved more as the result of us being the warriors, the brave ones.